Project Phoenix: Connecting Democracy, Economy, and Sustainability (Phoenix) was a year-long cohort collective learning

 This project adds to several conversations that have emerged in philanthropy over the past few years exploring fronts ranging from local economies and climate justice to worker co-ops under the frame of a “just transition” or “solidarity economy” or “economic resiliency” or “new economy.”
-For Phoenix, the term “new economy” describes intersectional activities with an intention to support:
+For Phoenix, the term “new economy” described intersectional activities with an intention to support:

 - a democracy that works for all